South Africa Votes With Long ANC Dominance Under Threat - UrduPoint

 South Africa Votes With Long ANC Dominance Under Threat

-More than 27 million voters are registered for the most uncertain poll since the African National Congress (ANC) led the nation out of apartheid rule.
+More than 27 million voters are registered for the most uncertain poll since the African National Congress (ANC) led the nation out of apartheid rule -- and with President Cyril Ramaphosa seeking re-election.

-With opposition challenges from both the left and right, unemployment and crime at near record levels and a new generation growing up with no memory of the struggle against white-minority rule, the ruling party may be forced to share power.
+With opposition challenges from both the left and right, unemployment and crime at near record levels and a new generation growing up with no memory of the struggle against white-minority rule, the ruling party may need to share power.

-After voting, President Cyril Ramaphosa, who is seeking re-election, said: "I have no doubt whatsoever in my heart of hearts that the people will once again invest confidence in ANC to continue leading this country.
+After voting, Ramaphosa said: "I have no doubt whatsoever in my heart of hearts that the people will once again invest confidence in ANC to continue leading this country.

 "The people of SA will give the ANC a firm majority."

-But John Steenhuisen, leader of the biggest opposition party the Democratic Alliance (DA), predicted no single party would win an outright majority, creating an opening for his alliance of smaller parties.
+But the leader of the biggest opposition party, John Steenhuisen of the Democratic Alliance, predicted no single party would win an outright majority, creating an opening for his alliance of smaller parties.

-After voting in his home city, Durban, Steenhuisen said "for the first time in 30 years there's an opportunity for change in South Africa".
+After voting in his home city of Durban, Steenhuisen said "for the first time in 30 years there's an opportunity for change in South Africa".

-By 1:00 pm (1100 GMT), six hours after polls opened, the Independent Electoral Commission said that 93 percent of voting stations had opened on time, with others following later.

-"There were a number of voting stations that delayed opening because of late delivery of materials, delayed escorts by security services or protests by certain community members," it said.

 In Soweto, the president's hometown and the unofficial capital of the liberation battle, elderly ANC loyalists turned out early but as the queues lengthened there were signs of disillusionment.